 The EPA defines Zero Waste as more than just a problem of disposal but a need to reduce harm encompassing the entire life cycle of a product.
 In the past 50 years, humans have consumed more resources than in all previous history.
 This take-make-dispose system is not sustainable and needs to change on every level of the production process: manufacturing, distribution, purchasing, and disposal.

 As consumers, we are at the center of this materials economy.
-We can make an impact on every part of the system by buying consciously, speaking up for what matters, and disposing responsibly.
-But we can't fix it alone and we can't fix it over night.
-The most important thing to understand about the concept of Zero Waste is that it is a process.
-Zero Waste is not an all or nothing game.
-We can use 100% no waste as the goal but the journey to get there is just as important.
-Zero Waste is building awareness and implementing actions one step at a time.
+We can make an impact on every part of the system by buying consciously, speaking up for what matters, and disposing of responsibly.
+But we can't fix it alone and we can't fix it overnight.
+The most important thing to understand about the concept of zero waste is that it is a process.
+Zero waste is not an all-or-nothing game.
+100% no waste is a great goal but the journey to get there is just as important.
+Zero waste is building awareness and implementing actions one step at a time.

 EPA Waste Management Hierarchy

 There are many strategies to reduce waste.
 The EPA has categorized and prioritized these strategies by most effective to least effective.
 Starting with the most effective: